ReelikaR/ReelikaR/README.md

      - CSS
      - JS
      - ReactJS
+     - PHP
+     - MySQL
-- 💻 I’m working on becoming a Front-end Developer
+- 💻 I’m working on becoming a Front-End/Web Developer

 <!---
 ReelikaR/ReelikaR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.